o3de/o3de.org/content/docs/welcomeguide/tutor-ch02-create-an-entity.md

 1. Hover over the top front edge of the box\.
 Hold the **left mouse button** and drag to pull the edge down a bit, creating a slope on the top of the box\.
 ![\[Lumberyard White Box edit - move edge\]](/images/welcomeguide/anim-wb-move-edge-1.25.gif)

-1. Next you’ll perform a bit more complex of an operation to create the lid for the locker\.
+1. Next you'll perform a bit more complex of an operation to create the lid for the locker\.
 Start by clicking the top of the box to select the top face\.
 The face highlights blue and the vertices of the face are displayed\.
 ![\[Lumberyard White Box select face\]](/images/welcomeguide/ui-white-box-select-face-1.25.png)

 1. Perform an extrude scale operation\.
 Hold the **Control** key, hover over one of the vertices of the selected face, and hold the **left mouse button** as you drag the mouse outward from the box\.